trent-gill/new-student-advising/README.md

 To ensure a successful transition to university, we encourage you to be both exploratory and goal-oriented in choosing courses.

-<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">This guide is meant to be read in conjunction with the New Student Advising course on Moodle.
-The first-year advising manual is also available as an <a href="http://trentgill.ca/bu-advising-course/">ebook</a>. </div>
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">This guide is meant to be read in conjunction with the New Student Advising course on Moodle.</div>

 ### Choosing Courses